Clever-ISA/Clever-ISA/specs/Virtualization.md

 Neither hret or hresume may be used to transfer control to a virtual machine that has RESET.
 Rather, the virtual machine must be disposed of with vmstop, and a new virtual machine created if the hypervisor wishes to resume or reset such a virtual machine.

-If the vm context identifier was obtained from a virtual machine
+If the vm context identifier was obtained from a virtual machine that RESET, neither hret nor hresume can be used to transfer control back to it.

+neither hret nor hresume consistute a branch within the virtual machine for the purposes of instruction execution coherence unless the `ip` register is modified prior to returning (however, an explicit hcall does, as does any interrupt resumed by the hresume instruction).

 ### Virtual Machine Creation